 CT - Information for Pediatric Patients

-CT stands for Computed Tomography and it is a machine that uses radiation and computers to perform many diagnostic studies of the body.
-It also is used to assist the radiologist (a doctor with advanced medical training in x-ray and imaging) in performing a biopsy, drainage or placement of tubes.
-Cameras placed within the machine take pictures looking down through the body.
-While taking the pictures, the machine makes a low spinning noise as it takes the pictures.
+CT stands for Computed Tomography and it is a machine that uses radiation and computers to perform many diagnostic scans of the body.
+It is also used to assist the radiologist in performing a biopsy or placement of tubes and drains.
+There are cameras within the machine that take pictures looking through the body.
+The machine makes a low spinning noise as it takes the pictures.
 Your child will not experience any pain during their CT.

 The scan is done in the Radiology Department in University Hospital East on the main floor.
-You may park in the garage across the street from the hospital.
-Bring your parking ticket to the hospital with you.
-Parking is free.
-However, your ticket must be validated to qualify for free parking.
+You may park for free in the garage across the street from the hospital.
+Bring your parking ticket to the hospital with you for validation to qualify for free parking.

-If your child is old enough to understand, discuss the scan with him/her.
-Tell the child to "lie very still" for a period of time for the pictures.
-Reassure him/her that the scan does not hurt and that you will be able to remain in the room while the pictures are being taken.
+If your child is old enough to understand, discuss the scan with them.
+Explain to your child that they will have to lie still for a period of time on our table for the pictures.
+Reassure them that the scan will not hurt and if the child wants, you can remain in the room with them while the pictures are being taken.
 The only time that the parent cannot stay in the room is if the parent is pregnant or has other children with them.

-Children less than 5years old usually have trouble holding still for the scan and require "sedation" medicine.
+Children less than 5 years of age usually have trouble holding still and will require sedation.
 This is not the same as “gas” or general anesthesia.
 The sedation is a liquid medicine administered by the radiology registered nurse.
-While the child is sleeping and throughout the procedure, the nurse will monitor heart rate and oxygen level.
+Throughout the procedure and while the child is asleep, the nurse will monitor heart rate and oxygen levels.